shuheng-liu/iridescent/README.md

 - Copy/Paste:
     - A text segment is automatically copied to the internal clipboard once it's deleted by a *Delete* or *Change* command.
-    - You can optionally copy something without deleting them with the yank commands: (TODO) `yw`, `yW`, `ye`, `yE`, `yb`, `yB`, `yy`, `y0`, `y$`, `yt<char>`, `yT<char>`, `yf<char>`, `yF<char>`, `yi<char>`
+    - You can optionally copy something without deleting them with the yank commands:
+      `yw`, `yW`, `ye`, `yE`, `yb`, `yB`, `yy`, `y0`, `y$`, `yt<char>`, `yT<char>`, `yf<char>`, `yF<char>`, `yi<char>`
     - To paste the content of the clipboard use `p` (paste to the right of the current block-shaped cursor) or `P` ( paste to the left of the current block-shaped cursor)